spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/access-console.md

 - You have completed or skipped the initial configuration of the Edge host.
 For more information, refer to [Edge Host Initial Configuration](../../site-deployment/initial-setup.md).

-- Network access to the Edge host's port where Local UI is exposed.
+- Network access to the Edge host's port where the local UI is exposed.
 The default port is 5080.

-- Credentials to log in to the Local UI.
-Any OS user can be used to log into Local UI.
+- Credentials to log in to the local UI.
+Any OS user can be used to log into local UI.

 ### Instructions

 1. Ensure the Edge host is powered on.

 2. In your browser, go to `https://HOST_IP:5080`.
 Replace `HOST_IP` with the IP address of your Edge host.
-If you have access to the Edge host terminal, the address of the Local UI console is displayed on the terminal screen.
-If you have changed the default port of the console, replace `5080` with the Local UI port.
+If you have access to the Edge host terminal, the address of the local UI console is displayed on the terminal screen.
+If you have changed the default port of the console, replace `5080` with the local UI port.

 3. You will be prompted to log in.
 Enter your username and password to log in.